-After his debuts as a pianist with the Simón Bolívar Orchestra and the Venezuelan National Philharmonic at age 13, Jorge Luis Uzcátegui has performed concerts in North, Central, South America, and Europe with orchestras such as the Valencia Symphony, where his concerts at the "Palau de la Música" have been transmitted live in the National Television and Radio of Spain.
+After his debut as a pianist with the Simón Bolívar Orchestra and the Venezuelan National Philharmonic at age 13, Jorge Luis Uzcátegui has performed concerts in North, Central, South America, and Europe with orchestras such as the Valencia Symphony, where his concerts at the "Palau de la Música" have been transmitted live in the National Television and Radio of Spain.
 He has performed in festivals alongside artists such as Paul Badura-Skoda and Chick Corea.
 His interpretation of Mussorgsky Pictures at an Exhibition can be heard as soundtrack in El Cerrito, an award-winning documentary for the History Channel.

-Uzcátegui conducted members from distinguished orchestras such as the Berlin Philharmonic, Frankfurt Opera Orchestra, Rotterdam Philharmonic, BBC Symphony, Sao Paulo Symphony Orchestra, Boston Symphony, Los Angeles Philharmonic, and New York Philharmonic.
+Uzcátegui conducted members from distinguished orchestras such as the Berlin Philharmonic, Frankfurt Opera Orchestra, Rotterdam Philharmonic, BBC Symphony, Sao Paulo Symphony Orchestra, Boston Symphony, Los Angeles Philharmonic and New York Philharmonic.
 Uzcátegui won First Prize at the International Conducting Competition organized by the Paraná Symphony Orchestra in Brazil, obtaining the unanimous vote from the jury and all orchestra members.
 He also won First Prize at the Wise Conducting Competition in Los Angeles.

 Uzcátegui's engagements during the 2015-2016 season included performances in Poland, Czech Republic, Taiwan, Brazil, Belarus, Germany, Austria, and Venezuela, where he was invited to conduct the Simón Bolívar Symphony, the Caracas Youth Symphony, and the Teresa Carreño Youth Symphony.